joshuagryphon/plastid/docs/source/examples/sequence.rst

 See also
 --------

- - `Biopython`_ documentation for manipulation of nucleic acid sequences
+ - `Biopython`_ documentation for manipulation of nucleic acid sequences.

  - `twobitreader`_ documentation

  - `UCSC file format FAQ`_ for details on sequence file formats